manabie-com/manabie-com.github.io/content/posts/j4-stress-test-framework/index.md

 ## Why another framework

 What we want:
 - Programmable interface (Golang): In Manabie, we write a lot of integration test using Golang, it is already a normal routine of every developer, and stress testing script is just another integration test script, but with high load and orchestrated by the stress test framework.
-Thus, we want our developer to feel indifference between writing an integration test and stress test.
+Thus, we want our developer to feel indifference between writing integration test and stress test.
 Another reason for using programmable interface is that we want to inject custom metadata into the stressed test requests such as prometheus client side metrics, or Jaeger trace.
 - Freedom of protocol: In Manabie we use different types of protocol: Grpc/Restful/Graphql.
 The framework should support or allow us to provide implementation for those protocols.
-- Scalable deployment together with K8S: this is a quality we want in a framework (even though we may don't need it right now), that it can scaled and integrate well with K8S eco-system.
+- Scalable deployment together with K8S: this is a quality we want in a framework (even though we may don't need it right now), that it can scale and integrate well with K8S ecosystem.
 We want to provide utility to our developer to stress test their service without complex setup: how many request to simulate, how fast the rpc increase, gradually or exponentially,...
 And the framework should behave correctly with what it promise.
 In order to do that, it must be deployed in cluster mode, into multiple containers with certain level of fault tolerant (aka one worker goes down, the workload must be handled by another newly spawned worker)

 K6s and Locust are good options but they do not provide the option for a Golang friendly programmable interface.
 You may argue that language does not matter, but for us in this case it does.

+Thus, J4 (Jarvan IV) was born
-## J4 (Jarvan)
+## Incubating J4 the stress test framework
 ![J4](./images/j4-icon.png)
 ### Core concept
 #### Scenario: